We don't care about your data. We just want to make games.

 We use Unity, the game engine.
 We may not care about your data, but it seems like Unity does.

-To the best of our knowledge, we have disabled all of the built-in Unity Analytics and Data Collection we are able to, but we can't guarantee that no data collection happens at all from Unity, since we don't control what Unity does.
+To the best of our knowledge, we have disabled all of the built-in Unity Analytics and Data Collection we are able to, but we can't guarantee that no data collection happens at all from the Unity Engine.

-Turns out, making a game and having it collect nothing is close to impossible these days, if you don't have absolute control of all the software you use.
+Turns out, making a game and having it collect nothing is close to impossible these days.

 On our website, we use disqus to allow people to comment on our blog posts.